skywalkerSam/starboy-blogs/_data/posts/Evolution-And-Consciousness.md

 &nbsp;

-&emsp; Anyway, the point is that the human brain does a lot of processing behind the scenes that you’re not necessarily aware of. it is known, “you are the average of the people around you.”, Your brain literally responds to what others expect of you (subconsciously.) it is constantly gathering information from multiple endpoints and seeking patterns to make sense of the world around you. it is constantly constructing a grid of perception through which you see and understand the world.
+&emsp; Anyway, the point is that the human brain does a lot of processing behind the scenes that you’re not necessarily aware of. it is known, “You are the average of the people around you.”, Your brain literally responds to what others expect of you (subconsciously.) it is constantly gathering information from multiple endpoints and seeking patterns to make sense of the world around you. it is constantly constructing a grid of perception through which you see and understand the world.
 A biological model, really, through which it processes the data it gathers, for it has to be efficient like that…

 &nbsp;